-Referrals for Campus Disciplinary Actions for alcohol, drug or illegal weapon violations: These statistics are individuals referred for disciplinary proceedings in the Dean of Students Office or Residence Life & Student Housing.
+Referrals for Campus Disciplinary Actions for alcohol, drug or illegal weapon violations: These statistics are individuals referred for disciplinary proceedings in the Campus Conduct Office.
 These individuals may also be counted in the On-campus Arrests category, as individuals are often both prosecuted criminally as well as referred for disciplinary proceedings.

-Hate Crimes: Hate crimes are reported by category of prejudice: race, religion, gender, gender identity, sexual orientation, ethnicity, national origin or disability.
+Hate Crimes falling into the above list, involving bodily injury: Hate crimes are reported by category of prejudice: race, religion, gender, gender identity, sexual orientation, ethnicity, national origin or disability.
 The hate crimes include the following offenses: murder, rape, larceny/theft, assault, intimidation, property destruction, damage or vandalism.